pudly/schmopera-hugo/content/articles/die-fledermaus-adaptation-delivers-effervescent-performance.md

 ---
-title: Die Fledermaus adaptation delivers effervescent performance
+title: "Die Fledermaus adaptation delivers effervescent performance"
 ---

 The great comedienne Lucille Ball once said "I'm not funny.
 What I am is brave."
 It's an appropriate sentiment as Calgary-based [Cowtown Opera Company](/scene/companies/cowtown-opera-company/) kicks off its eighth season with an effervescent English-language adaptation of the beloved Johann Strauss operetta *Die Fledermaus*, simply known as *The Bat*.